k0nsl/k0nsl_blog/_pages/bought-korean-car.md

 they no doubt did.

 <h4>The Optical Industry</h4>
-The Japanese didn´t even know how to spell `camera´ until they stole their first Agfa.
+The Japanese didn't even know how to spell `camera´ until they stole their first Agfa.
 German cameras, micro cameras (as in James Bond type stuff) film development, color film development, optical lenses, optical mirrors, any and all things optical were forever world leading.
 They were the envy of the